• Skip to primary navigation

 homemade vegan biscuits with fresh strawberries and coconut whipped cream on a piece of parchment paper

-1. Make the dough: Add 2 cups of the flour, baking powder, baking soda, salt, sugar, and chilled butter to a bowl.
+Make the dough: Add 2 cups of the flour, baking powder, baking soda, salt, sugar, and chilled butter to a bowl.
 Use a pastry blender to cut the vegan butter into the flour until the chunks of butter are the size of a nickel.
 Add the rest of the flour and pour the buttermilk over top and use your hands to create a shaggy dough:

-3. Cut the biscuits: use a 3 inch biscuit cutter to cut straight down into the dough (don't twist it!).
+Cut the biscuits: use a 3 inch biscuit cutter to cut straight down into the dough (don’t twist it!).
 Bring it straight up and transfer the biscuits onto a baking sheet lined with parchment paper.
 Push the dough together tightly and repeat until all the dough is gone.

-4. Egg wash and bake: Quickly whisk the egg wash together then generously cover the tops of the biscuits so they turned golden brown in the oven.
+Egg wash and bake: Quickly whisk the egg wash together then generously cover the tops of the biscuits so they turned golden brown in the oven.
 Bake for 30-35 minutes.

 a flaky vegan biscuit sitting on a piece of parchment paper with more vegan biscuits around it

-Vegan strawberry shortcake FAQs
+Vegan Strawberry Shortcakes FAQs

-Are shortcakes vegan?
+Are strawberry shortcakes vegan?

-Use a whisk attachment to beat coconut cream until soft peaks form (4-5 minutes) then beat in the sugar and vanilla until incorporated.
+How do you whip coconut cream?
+Use a whisk attachment to beat the coconut cream until soft peaks form (4-5 minutes) then beat in the sugar and vanilla until incorporated.
 Read this recipe for how to make coconut whipped cream.

-Full fat coconut milk typically separates in the can so the milk (which has a water consistency) sinks to the bottom and the cream stays on top.
-For the coconut whipped cream you'll only use the thick cream.
+What’s the difference between coconut milk and coconut cream?
+Full-fat coconut milk typically separates in the can so the milk (which has a water consistency) sinks to the bottom and the cream stays on top.
+For the coconut whipped cream you’ll only use the thick cream.
 You can buy coconut cream only!
 This is a great vegan alternative to heavy cream!

 How to quickly make vegan buttermilk